-The Right-of-Way department at NOVEC currently contracts with PITTMAN, Inc. to apply herbicides on our rights of way to prevent the re-growth of woody brush and trees which have been previously removed, or to slow the growth of existing yard trees.
+The Vegetation Management department at NOVEC currently contracts with Superior Forestry Service, Inc. to apply herbicides on our rights of way to prevent the re-growth of woody brush and trees which have been previously removed, or to slow the growth of existing yard trees.

 The stumps of trees which were cut down individually are treated with a Garlon/Stalker mix.
 This chemical is tinted blue for visibility of application and prevents a new tree from growing from the stump.
 This herbicide is used after large trees are removed and is only noticeable by the blue tinted stump.
-Crews from Lewis Tree Service, Inc. also apply this herbicide combination to the stumps of trees they remove.
+Crews from Lewis Tree Service, Inc., and Asplundh Tree Experts, LLC also apply this herbicide combination to the stumps of trees they remove.

 Tree growth regulators (TGRs) have become a useful tool in limiting the conflict between established trees and overhead power lines.
 TGRs are chemicals that slow the growth rate of plants to which they are applied.
-NOVEC utilizes Profile to slow the growth of certain fast growing trees located directly underneath or beside some of our main overhead power lines.
+NOVEC and its contractors utilize Profile or Cambistat in certain areas to slow the growth of certain fast growing trees located directly underneath or beside some of our main overhead power lines.

-NOVEC’s rights-of-way team goal is to create a more aesthetically pleasing, low maintenance right of way by replacing unwanted brush trees under our overhead lines with desirable low growth grasses.
+NOVEC’s Vegetation Management team goal is to create a more aesthetically pleasing, low maintenance right of way by replacing unwanted brush trees under our overhead lines with desirable low growth grasses.

 For specific information on the chemicals used in this work, search https://www.msds.com/Msds/Search.